syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Customization.md

 # SfSignaturePad Customization

-The signature pad control supports to customize the stroke color, stroke width using the following properties:
+The `SignaturePad` control supports to customize the stroke color and stroke width using the following properties:

-## Stoke Color
+## Stroke color

-The stroke color of the signature can be customized using the [`Stroke`]
+The stroke color of the signature can be customized using the [`Stroke`].

 {% tabs %}